surma/surma.dev/content/things/c-to-webassembly.md

   add.ll
 ```

-The output, `add.o`, is effectively a valid WebAssembly module and it contains all the compiled code of that C file.
-However, most of the time you won’t be able to run it as essential parts are still missing.
+The output, `add.o`, is effectively a valid WebAssembly module and contains all the compiled code of our C file.
+However, most of the time you won’t be able to run object files as essential parts are still missing.

 If we omitted `-filetype=obj` we’d get LLVM’s S-Expression format for WebAssembly, which is human-readable and somewhat similar to WAT.
 However, the tool that can consume these files, `llvm-mc`, doesn’t not fully support this text format yet and often fails to consume the output of `llc`.
 So instead we’ll disassemble the object files after the fact.
 Object files are target-specific and therefore need target-specific tool to inspect them.
 In the case of WebAssembly, the tool is `wasm-objdump`, which is part of the [WebAssembly Binary Toolkit][wabt], or wabt for short.